gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 *Irving Babbitt* (1865-1933) was an American literary critic and professor of literature at Harvard.
 Among his students was T.S.
 Eliot.
-He was a leader of the "New Humanism" movement in the United States.
-He was deeply interested in Taoism and Buddhism, and translated a major Buddhist text into English.
-Justin Garrison describes how, contrary to Enlightenment rationalists' emphasis on abstract reason as the proper guide to human conduct and social organization, Babbitt emphasized the role of the imagination and the will: imagination enabled humans to form a vision of what human life ought to be like, and the will enabled them to pursue that vision.
-Instrumental reason enters the picture as a tool the will can employ to move towards the imagined vision: if the vision is debased and the will corrupted, reason will just serve debased and corrupt ends.
-While not a strict adherent of any tradition, he saw traditional cultural practices as valuable in directing the imagination and will towards harmonious visions of human life.
+He was a leader of the "New Humanism" movement in the United States, and he drew upon the ancient Greeks and Romans, early Christianity, Confucianism, and Buddhism to create his distinct type of humanism.
+Justin Garrison describes how, contrary to Enlightenment rationalists' emphasis on abstract reason as the proper guide to human conduct and social organization, Babbitt emphasized the roles of imagination and will: imagination enabled humans to form a pre-conceptual vision of what human life ought to be like, and the will enabled them to pursue that vision.
+For Babbitt, reason could conceptualize and analyze facets of a broader intuitive vision, but it had limited ability independently to break through dubious forms of imagination to establish contact with reality.
+Thus, while not a strict adherent of any tradition, he saw traditional cultural practices as highly valuable in directing the imagination and will towards harmonious visions of human life.

 *Carl Schmitt* (1888-1985) is one of the most controversial figures in the history of political thought.
 It has been difficult for his commentators to